Gift Worthy: Sweet and Spicy Meat Rub

 - 1/2 cup turbinado sugar (or Sugar In The Raw), blended until fine

 - 1/4 cup paprika

 - 1 tablespoon black pepper

-- Combine all ingredients together in a mixing bowl.
-Place spice mix into individual containers and seal.
+- Place spice mix into individual containers and seal.